gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy shrugged, embarrassed by the praise.
 "I couldn't have done it without Sindy.
 Every time we got stuck
-she pushed a button or pulled a lever and---"
+she pushed a button or pulled a lever and—"
 She hesitated,
 afraid that what she wanted to say would sound ridiculous.
 "And it worked,
 even when it wouldn't work for me.
-I thought she was just gettin' lucky, but---but now I'm not sure," she finished lamely.
+I thought she was just gettin' lucky, but—but now I'm not sure," she finished lamely.

 "Is that so?"